Inhale

 The town’s buildings were across the grass.
 I feared I wouldn’t reach them before falling to the ground.
 Asian employees wearing black and walking among the tourists looked powerful and terrifying.
 They never entered the glass rooms.
 Where did these people live, and what was their life like in the tiny town at night, assuming the stores ever closed?

 Breathing deeply made me feel indestructible.
 Or was I defenseless?
 Why had I entered the hotel hallway?
 I rested against the outside of our closed room door, the cold bronze number 1020 against my cheek.
 Maybe it was the wrong door, but my key pass opened it.
 The room was still untouched.
 The white machines beside the bed had no slots to accept money.
-I would bring Lily back to our room, and we would enjoy them together.
+I would bring Lily back to our room and enjoy them together.

 A woman came to my memory.
 I struggled to imagine her face because I had met her so long ago.
 She was the shopworker I had met who warned me about Nadeloi.
 What a simple life for her not to have to need anything.